 In many cases, the court treat proceeds from a personal injury settlement as separate property regardless of when the injury occurred.

-Each state’s laws are a little bit different, so it’s important to check with a family lawyer Phoenix AZ relies on in your location.
+Each state’s laws are a little bit different, so it’s important to check with a family lawyer you can rely on in your location.

 Some jurisdictions look at what types of damages a person recovers from their personal injury lawsuit.
 If the damages are for pain and suffering or medical bills, the courts might see those types of injuries as a separate property that belong just to the injured person.

 If the damages include loss of consortium, there’s a greater chance that the court might see the damages as joint property.